mernen/completion-ruby/README.markdown

     sudo port install bash-completion

-It's a dependency of [Git][]'s completion too, so if you have that working already you should be fine.
+This script is a dependency of [Git][]'s completion too, so if you have that working already you should be fine.

 ## Why yet another completion script?